lindabarba/WDI-LB-Work/projects/Hangman/readme.md

   **PLACEHOLDER FOR GOOGLE FONT AND IMAGUR LINKS.**

 ###Getting Started/Installing/Prerequisites
-No addtional software, APIs, plug-ins, frameworks, or libraries need to be installed to play the game.
+No addtional software, APIs, plug-ins, frameworks, or libraries need to be installed to play the game. **TO BE UPDATED IF CSS LIBRARY ADDED**
 This game has been tested in the following browsers (minimum version required):
 **LIST TO BE UPDATED WITH VER AFTER TESTING
 - Chrome (X.x)